In This Article

 1. How Does it Feel to Smoke CBD Flower?

 This is the most common question we receive by far and, like with all CBD products, it can affect you in different ways depending on how much you take and how long you’ve been taking it for.

 Many people are worried that because CBD flower comes from the hemp plant, a member of the cannabis family, that it will get you high.

+Short answer, No CBD does not get you high.
 Let us assure you that CBD does not get you high or impair your thinking, judgement, or motor actions in any way at all.

 In fact, many professional athletes turn to CBD for a variety of reasons and they would never do that it their motor skills or mental clarity were affected.